johnbywater/quantdsl/README.md

 ```

 When the `Choice` element is evaluated, the value of each alternative is
-regressed as a random variable by least squares to the simulated value of the underlyings
+regressed as a random variable by least squares with second order polynomial regression
-at the effective present time of the choice.
-The choice of alternative on each path is then
+to the underlying simulated values at the effective present time of the choice.
+The choice of alternative on each path is then made using the regressed value (the
-made using the regressed value (the "conditional expected value") but the chosen
+"conditional expected value") but the chosen value on each path is taken from the
-value on each path is taken from the unregressed value of the chosen alternative for that path
+unregressed value of the chosen alternative for that path (the "expected continuation
-(the "expected continuation value").
-The result is a new simulated value that combines the
+value").
+The result is a new simulated value that combines the expected continuation
-expected continuation value of the alternatives, according to information in the simulation
+value of the alternatives, according to information in the simulation at the time of
-at the time of the choice.
+the choice.
 This conditioning gives a quantitatively different result from simple
 maximisation of the alternative expected continuation values (`Max`).

 ### Function definitions